-Furthermore, the Garrett amendment reduced the unnecessary regulation and costs created by the CFTC's rulemaking without undermining investor protection.
-All registered funds and their advisers remained comprehensively regulated by the SEC, including regulations that govern the funds' derivatives holdings.
-In addition, under the amendment, key CFTC rules continued to govern registered funds whenever they trade in commodity interests.
-Importantly, the Garrett amendment did not in any way alter the CFTC's existing authority over all commodity interests, but only ended duplicative and unnecessary regulation of registered funds except those that invest in traditional commodities (e.g., natural resource and agricultural commodities).
+Furthermore, the Garrett amendment would have reduced the unnecessary regulation and costs created by the CFTC's rulemaking without undermining investor protection.
+All registered funds and their advisers would have remained comprehensively regulated by the SEC, including regulations that govern the funds' derivatives holdings.
+In addition, key CFTC rules would have continued to govern registered funds whenever they trade in commodity interests.
+Importantly, the Garrett amendment would not in any way have altered the CFTC's existing authority over all commodity interests, but only would have ended duplicative and unnecessary regulation of registered funds except those that invest in traditional commodities (e.g., natural resource and agricultural commodities).